BadPixel89/ldGO/README.md

     sudo apt install libpcap-dev

 If you install libpcap0.8 and the program still fails, try installing the dev version as well.

+You will likely need to run as sudo

 ## Mac